oguzhan18/botblocker/README.md

 ```
 ## JavaScript Initialization

-The `initializeCaptcha` function is called when the document is fully loaded.
+The `initializeBotBlocker` function is called when the document is fully loaded.
 It requires an options object to configure the CAPTCHA.
 ## Configuration Options
 * `type`: Specifies the type of CAPTCHA (text, emoji, letters, colors, shapes).
 * `cssPath`: Path to the CSS file.